wiemerm/DeploymentGuide/deployment_visual_guide.md

 - Mix of no more than 3 game armor styles.

-- These costumes are only approvable at a Tier 1 Level.
+- These costumes are only approvable at a **Tier 1** level.

-- Halo Infinite's "cross core" helmet and shoulder utilization is an exception to this rule, as the usage of helmets and shoulders across cores and armor sets is able to be done in-game, and is therefore eligible for Tier 2 and Tier 3 status.
+- Halo Infinite's "cross core" helmet and shoulder utilization is an exception to this rule, as the usage of helmets and shoulders across cores and armor sets is able to be done in-game, and is therefore eligible for **Tier 2** and **Tier 3** status.

-For example, this costume would be limited to a Tier 1 due to the mix of a Halo Reach Commando helmet with a Halo CE body, a combination unable to be replicated in any game.
+For example, this costume would be limited to a **Tier 1** due to the mix of a Halo Reach Commando helmet with a Halo CE body, a combination unable to be replicated in any game.

 <img src="./Photos/General/mix_and_match_example.jpg" width="300">

 ### Personalization Reference:
-The following would be limited to Tier 1 for personalization for an ODST due to the use of recognizable imagery from another franchise.
+The following would be limited to **Tier 1** for personalization for an ODST due to the use of recognizable imagery from another franchise.

  ![Tier 1 Personalization from Venom Crossover](./Photos/Personalization/tier1_personalization.png)

-The following is an example of Tier 2 personalization for an ODST due to the use of a logo not found in Halo's multiplayer customization options or seen in any official Halo media, but does not reference any other franchise or fictional universe:
+The following is an example of **Tier 2** personalization for an ODST due to the use of a logo not found in Halo's multiplayer customization options or seen in any official Halo media, but does not reference any other franchise or fictional universe:

 ![Tier 2 Personalization of custom decal](./Photos/Personalization/tier2_personalization.png)

-The following is an example of Tier 3 personalization for an ODST due to only containing logos and details found in-game.
+The following is an example of **Tier 3** personalization for an ODST due to only containing logos and details found in-game.
 This does include the use of the user's last name or callsign or nickname in the top position matching the placement on the armor worn by the members of Alpha-Nine in Halo 3: ODST, but omitted for privacy in this example:

 ![Tier 3 Personalization using only details found in game](./Photos/Personalization/tier3_personalization.png)

-The following are further examples of Tier 1 Personalization marks:
+The following are further examples of **Tier 1** Personalization marks:

 ![Brotherhood of Steel logo](./Photos/Personalization/brotherhood.png) ![Overwatch logo](./Photos/Personalization/overwatch.png) ![Rebel Alliance logo](./Photos/Personalization/rebel.png)

-The following are further examples of Tier 2 Personalization marks:
+The following are further examples of **Tier 2** Personalization marks:

 ![Colorado](./Photos/Personalization/colorado.png) ![Smiley](./Photos/Personalization/smiley.png) ![Kilroy was here](./Photos/Personalization/kilroy.png)

-The following are further examples of Tier 3 Personalization marks:
+The following are further examples of **Tier 3** Personalization marks:

 ![Ninja](./Photos/Personalization/ninja.png) ![Yeti](./Photos/Personalization/yeti.png) ![Noble Team](./Photos/Personalization/noble_team.png)

 ## Tier Specific Finishing Examples:
 ### Pepakura Finishing Reference:

-Tier 1, polygonal appear indicative of Pepakura is still present due to little or no smoothing techniques applied to the piece:
+**Tier 1**, polygonal appear indicative of Pepakura is still present due to little or no smoothing techniques applied to the piece:

 ![Pepakura Tier 1 example](./Photos/Pepakura/tier1_pep.png)

-Tier 2, while smoothed, there are still rough patches indicating the base method and materials used:
+**Tier 2**, while smoothed, there are still rough patches indicating the base method and materials used:

 ![Pepakura Tier 2 example](./Photos/Pepakura/tier2_pep.png)

-Tier 3, the piece has been smoothed and detailed to the point that the base material or method is no longer obvious:
+**Tier 3**, the piece has been smoothed and detailed to the point that the base material or method is no longer obvious:

 ![Pepakura Tier 3 example](./Photos/Pepakura/tier3_pep.png)

 ### Foam Build Reference

-Tier 1, there are large gaps and unfilled seams that make the base construction method of foam visible:
+**Tier 1**, there are large gaps and unfilled seams that make the base construction method of foam visible:

 ![Foam Tier 1 Example](./Photos/Foam/tier1_foam.png)

-Tier 2, the construction of the piece is such that seams are minimized and filled, but some cuts are not as smooth or symmetrical and seams, while filled, are still able to be identified:
+**Tier 2**, the construction of the piece is such that seams are minimized and filled, but some cuts are not as smooth or symmetrical and seams, while filled, are still able to be identified:

 ![Foam Tier 2 Example](./Photos/Foam/tier2_foam.png)

-Tier 3, the construction of the piece is such that seams are minimized or filled and smoothed to the point that the base material or method is no longer obvious:
+**Tier 3**, the construction of the piece is such that seams are minimized or filled and smoothed to the point that the base material or method is no longer obvious:

 ![Foam Tier 3 Example](./Photos/Foam/tier3_foam.png)

 ### 3D Print Build Reference

-Tier 1, little to no smoothing or filling of print lines has been completed:
+**Tier 1**, little to no smoothing or filling of print lines has been completed:

 ![3D Print Tier 1 Example](./Photos/3d%20Print/tier1_3d_print.png)

-Tier 2, print lines have had post processing and filling, but are still visible in small places such as corners or recessed areas:
+**Tier 2**, print lines have had post processing and filling, but are still visible in small places such as corners or recessed areas:

 ![3D Print Tier 2 Example](./Photos/3d%20Print/tier2_3d_print.png)

-Tier 3, the piece has been smoothed and detailed to the point that the base material or method is no longer obvious:
+**Tier 3**, the piece has been smoothed and detailed to the point that the base material or method is no longer obvious:

 ![3D Print Tier 3 Example](./Photos/3d%20Print/tier3_3d_print.png)